Snowblaze/snowblaze.github.io/posts/getting-started.md

 #endif
 ```

-Most of the functions are self-explanatory. *Initialize* method initializes the game, *RunLoop* starts the loop and *Shutdown* shuts down the game. *ProcessInput*, *UpdateGame*, *GenerateOutput* are the three steps of the game loop.
-SDL_Window is the reference to the window and the boolean is used to determine if the game loop should continue to run.
+Most of the functions are self-explanatory. *Initialize* method initializes the game, *RunLoop* starts the loop and *Shutdown* shuts down the game. *ProcessInput*, *UpdateGame*, *GenerateOutput* are the three steps of the game loop. *SDL_Window* is the reference to the window in which our game will be shown and the boolean is used to determine if the game loop should continue to run.

 Now let’s move on to implementing the functions in *Game.cpp*.
 The constructor initializes the window to *nullptr* and the boolean is set to *true*.